 When Princess Diana died, I felt a part of me died.
 As did the world.
 I cried and cried.
 But I felt it was different for some of us.
 Because we were of Muslim Bangladeshi heritage.
 And loving her went against the grain of all that I had been taught.

 My family were not even Royalists.
 It did not fit.
-My Abba (Dad) as we called him, had always told me never to bend my knee if I ever meet the HM Queen.
+My Abba, (Dad) as we called him, had always told me never to bend my knee if I ever meet the HM Queen.

-When I was a little girl, I really hated Princess Diana.
+When I was a little girl, I really envied and disliked Princess Diana.
 Surprisingly my Dad thought she was lovely and a credit to the Royal family.
-Even on her wedding day he remarked, puffing away on his pipe after having read his namaz “pah — watch that marriage fail!
-A girl like her cannot cope with a worldly man like him — she is a sweet girl of a child.”
+As he saw her as an outsider.
+Even on her wedding day, while we crammed around our colour tv, in dodgy 80s clothes, he absent mindedly and calmly remarked, puffing away on his pipe after having read his ritual namaz prayers, a comment that made my mouth hang open.

-We kids all rolled our eyeballs secretly.
-Giggled and thought “Silly Abba” He was well known for going against the norm and was the only one in the world I am sure who held that view, while billions tuned in to watch the fairytale romance.
+We giggled and thought “Silly Abba” He was well known for going against the norm.
+I was convinced he was the only one in the world who held that view, because I also know billions tuned in to watch the fairytale romance.

 Princess Diana She on the other hand radiated beauty from every black and white clipping my South West London teachers put up of her on our class notice board.
-She showed off her shoulders (I was shocked and intrugued).
-And loved one of her first dresses she wore — pale blue and all frilly.
-I looked at her and felt ugly in my bottle green uniform.
+She wore dresses that showed off her shoulders (I was shocked and intrigued).
+And loved one of her first dresses she wore — pale blue, silver and all frilly.
+I often looked at her in that news clipping rushing out of class.
+And I immediately felt ugly in my bottle green uniform.

 As the world now knows, she was someone who loved everyone.
-The most poorest and hardest up.
-And untouched.
+Who uses her privileges and station in life to give a hand up to those who struggled.
+Others who were excluded and shunned.
+From the most poorest and hardest up.
+And the untouched.
 And why later in life, I stopped judging people by the family and wealth they were born into.
-And instead by their deeds.
-She was a true noble woman.
+And instead I now only look at them by their deeds.
+And why I love her as she was a true noble woman.

 Yet inside, I still felt so alone.
 Ugly.
 I realised even with my education, and city career I was still being controlled and dehumanised as a woman within my community.
 I had no freedom and was not allowed to date.
-And if I did, I kept it secret.

 So here I am writing about Princess Diana, in my first ever article for Medium.
 As I wanted to save it to celebrate a iconic woman who inspired me and many other Muslim girls.
 We, who watched her from afar, knowing we would never lead her life.
 But relating to her because she was white and because we realised wealth and royalty had its own time capsule of horrors that had to be endured.